piranha/solovyov.net/src/en/2011/basic-sqlalchemy.md

 application - there is [orm.scoped_session][1], which creates thread-local session class.

-That is basically all I wanted to tell you, for futher information there is [documentation](http://www.sqlalchemy.org/docs/). :)
+That is basically all I wanted to tell you, for further information there is [documentation](http://www.sqlalchemy.org/docs/). :)

 [1]: http://www.sqlalchemy.org/docs/orm/session.html?highlight=scoped_session#sqlalchemy.orm.scoped_session